 Can Cocoa Help Support Healthy Weight Management?

-A decade of research from the University of California in San Diego reveals good news for chocolate lovers.
-According to the latest study, published in the Archives of Internal Medicine, consuming chocolate may actually help support a healthy weight.
+A decade of research from the University of California in San Diego on cocoa for weight loss reveals good news for chocolate lovers.
+According to the published in the Archives of Internal Medicine, consuming chocolate may actually help support a healthy weight.

 Data collected from 970 men and women associates more frequent chocolate intake with lower Body Mass Index (BMI), even though chocolate has a high caloric value and contains a good amount of saturated fats.
 Researchers hypothesize that polyphenols in cocoa may affect the rate of metabolism, resulting in faster burning of calories and therefore, a lower BMI.
-Although it sounds too good to be true, this study is just one among several that highlights cocoa's intriguing role in weight management.
-1
+Although it sounds too good to be true, this study is just one among several that highlights cocoa's benefits for weight loss.

 Cocoa supplements can be formulated to meet a range of specific and general health needs and can be manufactured as powders and packaged in stick packs for user convenience.
 A new standardized method for measuring the polyphenolic content of a cocoa product may soon benefit consumers and marketers.

-To solve this problem, 12 labs have combined their efforts to come up with a standardized method for assessing cocoa flavanols and procyanidins in chocolate, cocoa liquors, cocoa powders and cocoa extracts.
-This breakthrough method has the potential to benefit consumers, industry and regulators.
-The new method, if adopted by the industry, will help produce reliable labels with specific details of polyhenolic content for comparison with other products.
+To solve this problem, 12 labs have combined their efforts to come up with a standardized method for assessing cocoa flavanols and procyanidins in chocolate, cocoa liquors, cocoa powders, and cocoa extracts.
+This breakthrough method has the potential to benefit consumers, industries, and regulators.
+The new method, if adopted by the industry, will help produce reliable labels with specific details of polyphenolic content for comparison with other products.

 Meet the Demand of this Expanding Market by Manufacturing Cocoa Flavored Supplements By Partnering with NutraScience Labs

 Now is the time to meet the demand of this ever-growing market by manufacturing your own line of high-quality, cocoa-flavored supplements with NutraScience Labs.
-All of our powder manufacturing services take place in a state-of-the-art, GMP certified facility.
-Work with our in-house team of graphic designers to create eye-catching label and packaging designs that make your product stand out in the market or promotional materials like post cards, pamphlets and brochures so you can effectively market your products.
-We also offer in-house order fulfillment, storage, and drop shipping services for your convenience!
+All our powder manufacturing services takes place in state-of-the-art, GMP certified facilities.
+Work with our in-house team of graphic designers to create eye-catching label and packaging designs that make your product stand out in the market or promotional materials like post cards, pamphlets, and brochures so you can effectively market your products.
+We also offer in-house order fulfillment and storage services for your convenience!

-For more information about our manufacturing services or to submit your request to receive a free nutraceutical manufacturing quote in 48 hours or less, call (855) 492-7388 to speak with one of our knowledgeable Production Specialists or submit your quote request through our website.
+For more information about our manufacturing services and pricing, call 855-492-7388 to speak with one of our knowledgeable production specialists or submit your quote request through our website.